How to Transfer Files from Android to PC — Wireless Methods

 • Enable 5 GHz Wi-Fi on both devices for maximum throughput — 5 GHz is faster and less congested than 2.4 GHz

-• Keep your phone plugged in while AnExplorer runs a server — Android may throttle background processes on battery to save power
+• Keep your phone plugged in while Device Connect is running — Android may throttle background processes on battery to save power

-• Transfer videos and photos in batches (select folder) rather than individual files for efficiency
+• Transfer photos and videos in batches (select folder) rather than individual files for efficiency

 Frequently Asked Questions